 The Code has been adopted and approved by the Company's Board of Directors to ensure that the Company adheres to ethical standards and obeys all applicable laws.
-The Code applies to the Company and to all of its subsidiaries, domestic and international, over which the Company has control.
-The Code identifies, among other things, our commitment to the protection of human rights that apply within our areas of operation.
+The Code applies to the Company and its subsidiaries, domestic and international, over which the Company has control.
+The Code identifies, among other things, our commitment to the protection of human rights within our areas of operation.
 We also maintain the integrity of our business processes through transparency and the implementation of appropriate internal controls.

 The Company's corporate Management Committee is responsible for the implementation and administration of the Code.
-Each manager within our organization is responsible for seeing that all staff under his or her supervision are thoroughly familiar with the Code and are applying it consistently in all of their business dealings.
+Each manager within our organization is responsible for ensuring that all staff under their supervision are familiar with the Code and apply it consistently in their business dealings.
 No staff has the authority to violate any of the Code's provisions or to direct or authorize others to do so.